OSU-BMBL/ssread/static/docs/faq.md

 ## What is differential gene expression analysis?

 We categorized the experiments for differential gene expression as one of the following conditions: AD versus control and AD versus AD in the same species under the same gender, brain region, and age.
 The differential gene expression analysis under each condition can be accessed through the Seurat FindMarkers function.
 All results were scaled by cell types and presented in the tables, allowing users to explore the differential expression of interesting genes across different conditions.
 The cases how to achieve differential expressed genes between different conditions (Condition 1 v.s.
-Condition 2) for diverse cell types in ssREAD are showed in the following table:
+Condition 2) for diverse cell types in scREAD are showed in the following table:
 | Species | If in the same region | Condition 1 | Condition 2 |
 | ------- | --------------------- | ----------- | ----------- |
 | Human | Yes | Disease | Control |